Matt Sharp: 2003–present: Reunion with Cuomo, re-formation of the Rentals

 In March 2004, Sharp recorded synthesizer on So Jealous by Canadian indie pop band Tegan and Sara.
 After a slow period in 2005, Sharp contemplated what to do next, considering either a new solo album or starting a new collaborative partnership.
 The possibility of him rejoining Weezer was also an option; although this did not happen, in a 2006 interview, Sharp credited these conversations with Cuomo as giving him the idea to return to writing pop music, which eventually led him to re-form the Rentals.
 These ideas particularly strengthened after meeting Sara Radle.
 In 2005, six years after 1999's Seven More Minutes, the Rentals re-formed; the new lineup included original backup vocalist Rachel Haden, Sara Radle, Ben Pringle of Nerf Herder, Lauren Chipman, and Dan Joeright.
 Sharp and the Rentals toured North America in the summers of 2006 and 2007.

 The Rentals released The Last Little Life EP on August 14, 2007.
 Between Rentals tours, Sharp returned to work in early 2007 with Tegan and Sara on their next album, The Con, later appearing at their concerts in 2008 to play bass in a cover of Weezer's "Tired of Sex".

 After the three releases in the Songs About Time series in April, July, and October 2009, Sharp and the Rentals went on hiatus.
 In October 2010, Sharp sold most of his equipment from his Weezer and Rentals days on eBay.
 His Orange Matamp Lead 200 was purchased by Greg Veerman, bassist of Canadian rock band San Sebastian.
 In November 2010, Cuomo mentioned in an interview with Spin that "the idea came up" of having Sharp rejoin the band for their "Memories Tour", in which they play The Blue Album and Pinkerton.
 Cuomo said: "I think we left that idea behind pretty early on.
 I don't remember.
 I wasn't involved in the discussion so I don't know what the issues were."

 In 2011, Sharp provided guest vocals on the song "FAQ" by Berri Txarrak, a Basque band whose live album Zertarako Amestu (2007) had significant influence on Songs About Time.

+In 2014 The Rentals released Lost in Alphaville, followed by 2020's Q36 and 2022's The Rentals Present: The Midnight Society Soundtrack (A Matt Sharp / Nick Zinner Score).

+In 2026, for Record Store Day, Sharp released a newly mixed and mastered version of Weezer's first studio session featuring the original band line-up.
+He had previously discovered the master tapes in February the same year and announced the album's release.
+The released is titled "1192", named after the timeframe it was recorded in, November 1992.